Anilkumarsunkesula/vsts/sudheer/test.md

   5. **Click Save**
 Outcome: A Deployment will automatically be triggered after any successful Build of this project.
 This will be fired immediately after any kind of successful build (Manual or Scheduled or Poll SCM Trigger).

+ ## Release and Pipeline

+ #### Releases
+Release – a software delivery milestone, containing a collection of related or unrelated projects enabling new or updated features/capabilities.

+Release Snapshot – build versions (project versions) of the release's projects which are sent sent through the pipeline.

+   1. **Click Release tab**
+   2. **Click Weekly SOA and WebLogic Release**

+Lists four projects involved in this release

+### Pipeline

+A pipeline defines a set of stages (also known as environments), which contain a series of gates and steps.
+Each gate blocks entry into the steps until some condition is satisfied (e.g. an approval, schedule, or test results meeting some quality metric).
+The steps define the implementation of delivering the snapshot into the stage.
+After a stage successfully completes execution, it is sent to the next stage and begins executing its defined gates.

+When a snapshot (versioned project builds) is created it is sent to the pipeline for execution.

+   - Click Pipeline Tab
+Click Simple Pipeline

+### Review Simple Pipeline
+- Stages
+   1. Development
+        - Gates – No gates
+        - Steps – 2 steps
+            1. Deploy All Projects
+            2. Execute Unit Tests
+   2. QA
+        - Gates
+            1. Check Unit Test Results
+            2. QA Manager Approval
+        - Steps
+            1. Deploy All Projects
+            2. Execute Integration Tests
+            3. Verify Quality (Manual)
+            4. Notify QA Manager (Notification)
+   3. Production
+        - Gates
+            1. Check Integration Test Results (Integration with ServiceNow)
+            2. CAB Approval
+            3. Release Manager Approval
+            4. Schedule Saturday at 9 PM (Schedule)
+        - Steps
+            1. Deploy All Projects
+            2. Notify IT Checkout Group
+            3. Production Verification – Manual Tests

+### Build your Own Pipeline

+- **Click Make a Copy** of Simple Pipeline
+- **Click Expand** to see graphical editor

+- Drag and drop gates and steps to define reusable pipeline that makes sense to you

+- **Click Minimize** when you’re done